public-activity/public_activity/README.md

 end
 ```

 And now, by default create/update/destroy activities are recorded in activities table.
 This is all you need to start recording activities for basic CRUD actions.

-If you don't need `#tracked` but still want the comfort of `#create_activity`, you can include only the lightweight `Common` module instead of `Model`.
+_Optional_: If you don't need `#tracked` but still want the comfort of `#create_activity`,
+you can include only the lightweight `Common` module instead of `Model`.

 #### Custom activities

-You can trigger custom activities by setting all your required parameters and triggering `create_activity` on the tracked model, like this:
+You can trigger custom activities by setting all your required parameters and triggering `create_activity`
+on the tracked model, like this:

 ```ruby
 @article.create_activity key: 'article.commented_on', owner: current_user